 Feeding rats sweet ‘human’ treats, such as biscuits, should be kept to an absolute minimum due to the high sugar content which can apparently lead to diabetes.

-The image below shows the foods and mineral lick (click to enlarge).
+The image below shows the foods (including some treats) and mineral lick (click to enlarge).

 Health and Illness

-In January 2020, Ronnie and Derek weighed about 535 – 540g each.
+At the age of about 1, Ronnie and Derek weighed approx. 535 – 540g each.
 This is slightly above the ideal weight for an adult rat, which is approx. 500g.
-It’s obviously good to feed infant rats well to help them grow, but since Ronnie and Derek have become adults, I ensure I don’t feed them too much as I don’t want them becoming overweight.
+It’s obviously good to feed infant rats well to help them grow, but once Ronnie and Derek became adults, I ensured I didn’t feed them too much as I don’t want them becoming overweight.

 Pet rats sometimes get a dried, browny-red substance around their nose.
 It can look like dried blood, but it’s likely to be porphyrin which is a mucus-like substance.
 It can be a sign of excessive stress or a respiratory infection.

 Our rats have had porphyrin on their nose sometimes, usually after they’ve felt a bit stressed, for example when they’ve had their nails clipped (as this is something they don’t like much).
 Porphyrin can also be released due to temporary irritation in the eye caused by something such as a piece of bedding or an eyelash getting in the eye, or maybe an accidental scratch while grooming.

 CHOKING OR GAGGING

 On a couple of occasions, Ronnie and Derek gagged slightly after eating food quickly.
 It’s usually happened when they’ve been fed a treat which they found a bit more difficult to swallow, such as slightly stodgy food like bread.
 I now don’t give our rats such foods due to the potential for gagging.